The Birth of a Book

 “As far back as I can remember I’ve always had a love of history and a reverence for “old things,” Mills reflects.

 “I listened intently to what the old-timers used to talk about and tried to commit as much as I could to memory; they were the keepers of the stories…How can we not share information about a thirteen-year-old Friday Truehart who had to leave his mother and the only environment he knew to come north from Charleston, South Carolina with his Master, the Reverend Oliver Hart?”

 “To be able to read the actual will of Reverend Hart where he “bequeaths into my son John Hart, one Negro man named Friday; also my watch, with the chain and seal, likewise a silver soup spoon and a silver pepper box, together with a seal set in gold on which our family coat of arms is engraven; to him and to his heirs forever.
 The public needs to know about descendants, such as myself, who have come from people who were listed as possessions along with their watches, spoons and pepper boxes proudly bearing the family crest.
 We are not talking about the descendants of people who toiled in Deep South cotton fields.
 We are talking about descendants still living in one of the wealthiest communities in the State of New Jersey; Hopewell Township.”

-Through many years of research, examination of records and verbal testimonies, Mills and Buck are writing a book with the editorial consultation and expertise of Wild River Consulting & Publishing, based out of Princeton, NJ.
-The book aims to provide a clearer understanding of the African American experience and accomplishments in Hopewell Valley (and surrounding area) to be used as an addendum to the little known, missing black history facts left out of our family histories, our textbooks and libraries.
-The goal is to engage readers –and educate students — not only in New Jersey but also across America and beyond.
+Through many years of research, the examination of records and verbal testimonies, Mills and Buck are writing a book with the editorial consultation and expertise of Wild River Consulting & Publishing, based out of Princeton, New Jersey.
+The book aims to provide a clearer understanding of the African American experience and accomplishments in Hopewell Valley (and surrounding area) to be used as an addendum to the little known, missing black history facts left out of our family histories, our textbooks, and libraries.
+The goal is to engage readers–and educate students–not only in New Jersey but across America and beyond.